- Do I need an architect?

 I base our architectural fees on the amount of time it takes to complete a project.
 Most projects we offer a fixed fee.
 Some projects are hourly if I cannot specifically define how many hours it will take us to do the project because some parameters have not been defined.
 I tell potential clients that whomever they are speaking to for design services, they need to plan into their budget that 20% will go toward architect, consultant fees, school fees and municipal fees.
+Our architect fees tend to be approximately 8%-10% of the construction cost depending on the size of the project.
 Our current hourly rates are: $200.00 per hour for Principal Architect, $130.00 per hour for Staff Architect, and $115.00 per hour for Technical Staff.

 How long does it take?

 This can vary on the size of the project and whether the client is ready or needs time to process thoughts presented during client-architect meetings.
 I value that time is important to our clients and so I only take on a small number of projects so that my staff and I are not the ones keeping a project from proceeding to the next step.
 When we meet for our initial consultation, I will give you an idea of how long your project should take.